Keith-S-Thompson/get-versions/README.md

     foo.txt,1.4
     foo.txt,1.5

-That's not very friendly for Windows systems, so this command:
+That's not very friendly for Windows systems, which depend on the file extension to identify file types, so this command:

     get-versions -windows foo.txt 1.3-1.5